abcarroll/StupidPad/README.md

 ## Who made this wonderful application?
 How long did it take you?

 StupidPad++ is the result of over 15 **minutes!** of full-time development and $1.2m of research and development.
 StupidPad++ is the brain child of A. B. Carroll, one of the most prolific programmers of the 21st Century.
-After the release of StupidPad, many are calling A. B. the "Ellen Musk-Bill Gates-Steve Jobs" of the IDE / Text Editor Insdustry.
+After the release of StupidPad, many are calling A. B. the "Elon Musk-Bill Gates-Steve Jobs" of the IDE / Text Editor Industry.

 ## Is it really free?
 **Yes!** While you might expect to pay $10,000 or $20,000 for a single-CPU license for such an advanced application, StupidPad++ is actually free and licensed under the MIT License.
 While we don't feel such a mind-blowing text editor could be improved further, if you can somehow think of anything, it's even open source!